 Intersections are important for Ruscha in more ways than one.
 His paintings, drawings, photographs, and prints of intersections and other Southern California cityscapes (gas stations and freeways, signs and logos, palm trees and swimming pools) have fundamentally changed American landscape art.
 At Crown Point Press in 2001, he made a portfolio of prints called Los Francisco San Angeles.
 Each of the seven etchings in the portfolio shows street intersections from San Francisco and Los Angeles juxtaposed one over the other.
 In 2003, he came back to do a larger version of the small portfolio.
 “The power of Ruscha’s style is at its most emblematic in these three large soft ground etchings,” Kathan Brown wrote in that exhibition’s Overview.
 “Their ease and simple clarity belies the odd way they have of bringing us back again and again to ponder them and smile.”
 In this project, Ruscha’s California landscape is beyond city borders.
 These prints are like inside jokes: his words are often simple, elements of the California culture’s shared vocabulary, like street names, clichés, or snippets of conversation, but in an unfamiliar context where they stand on their own, they communicate in what Brown calls “jargon-free, matter-of-fact, but enigmatic thinking.”
 His distinctive language continues to present strange new possibilities for meaning.

 Ed Ruscha is represented by Gagosian Gallery.
-He has had numerous retrospective exhibitions: at the San Francisco Museum of Modern Art (1983), the Centre Georges Pompidou in Paris (1989), the Hirshorn Museum in Los Angeles (2000), and the Museo Nacional Centro de Arte Reina Sofia in Madrid (2002).
-In 2016, a major thematic exhibition of his work, titled Ed Ruscha and the Great American West, was presented at the de Young Museum, San Francisco.
-Crown Point Press concurrently exhibited Made in San Francisco, Ed Ruscha Etchings: 1984-2014, a survey exhibition of the thirty-nine etchings made by the artist at the Crown Point studio.
-In 2006, a solo exhibition of Ruscha’s photographs opened at the Jeu de Paume in Paris and traveled to Kunsthaus, Zurich and Museum Ludwig, Cologne.
-His work is in the collections of major museums internationally.
+He has had numerous retrospective exhibitions: at the San Francisco Museum of Modern Art (1983), the Centre Georges Pompidou in Paris (1989), the Hirshhorn Museum in Los Angeles (2000), and the Museo Nacional Centro de Arte Reina Sofia in Madrid (2002).
+In 2009, the travelling exhibition Ed Ruscha: 50 Years of Painting debuted at the Hayward Gallery, London, and in 2016, a major thematic exhibition of his work, Ed Ruscha and the Great American West, was presented at the de Young Museum, San Francisco.
+Crown Point Press concurrently exhibited Made in San Francisco, Ed Ruscha Etchings: 1984-2014, a survey exhibition of the thirty-nine etchings made by the artist at the Crown Point studio and an accompanying catalog was published on that occasion.
+In 2018, The National Gallery of Art, London exhibited Ed Ruscha: Course of Empire and at Secession in Vienna, Ed Ruscha: Double Americanisms.
+His work is held in the collections of major museums internationally.
 His public commissions include murals at the Miami-Dade Public Library in Miami, Florida, the Museum of Contemporary art, San Diego, and the Denver Central Library in Colorado.
 He was the United States representative at the 51st Venice Biennale in 2005.

 -Rachel Lyon, Crown Point Press